lsst/qserv/UserManual.md

 E.g., don't try to express it as "WHERE objectId BETWEEN 1 AND 2" etc.

+Note, we expect to allow decomposing objectId into bitfields (e.g., for sampling) in the future.
+See [DM-2889](https://jira.lsstcorp.org/browse/DM-2889).

 ### objectId constraint must appear at the beginning of WHERE